sbrunk/scalajs-tfjs/README.md

-# scala-js-deeplearnjs #
+# Scala.js-TensorFlow.js #

-This projects aims to provide a [Scala.js](http://www.scala-js.org/) facade for [deeplearn.js](https://deeplearnjs.org).
+This projects aims to provide [Scala.js](http://www.scala-js.org/) facades for [TensorFlow.js](https://js.tensorflow.org/), enabling you to create neural networks with Scala that run and can be trained with GPU acceleration in your browser.

-This is WIP and at a very early stage.
-Don't expect anything to work right now.
+This is WIP and still at an early stage.
+The tfjs-core bindings are almost done.
+You can create tensors and run operations on them.
+See the example project.

+Support for tfjs-layers coming soon!

 ## Contribution policy ##